finalyards/probe-rs-remote/docs/cross.md

 At this moment, it's worth noting that you might want to **preserve the above (temporary) folder**.
 Why?

-When neww releases of the tools arise, it's now enough for you to do `git pull` and rebuild.
+When new releases of the tools arise, it's now enough for you to do `git pull` and rebuild.
 If you remove the folder and/or the Docker image, you'll need to start all from the beginning.

 ### 4. Move to the Raspberry Pi